gvwilson/thirdbit/src/fiction/in-heck/index.md

 Moonlight dappled the Roos' porch.
-Gumption shifted in his chair, resisting the urge to scratch the spot on his waist where the armor had rubbed his fur away.
+Gumption shifted in his chair, resisting the urge to scratch the spots where the armor had rubbed his fur away.
 For want of anything else to wear, he had left it on as Bee Six Vee hauled them back to Rusty Bridge.